cucer/jest-react-testing-library/README.md

 <p>This repo includes all examples of the "Master React Testing with Jest and React Testing Library" video on Youtube!
 </p>

+## Copyright ©

+**I just created this repo for React developers who is trying to learn how to do unit tests with jest+react testing library.
+Please don’t hesitate to give me a star :) All rights belong to [Stephen Grider](https://github.com/stephenGrider)**

 ## Youtube URL

 Open [URL](https://www.youtube.com/watch?v=NLFPvO8_hMQ&t=4541s) to view lecture in your browser.